johnardavies/Admin/UFW_and_Fail2Ban.md

-## Commands for Ultimate Firewall (UFW) and Fail2Ban and others relating to security
+## Commands for Uncomplicated Firewall (UFW) and Fail2Ban and others relating to security

 ### General commands